facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 This escapes special glob meta characters so they will be treated as literal characters.
 It escapes using backslashes.
 It will conservatively escape `-`, `!`, `*`, `?`, `(`, `)`, `[`, `]`, `|`, `{`, `}`. and `\` regardless of what feature
 is or is not enabled.
-Its intended use is escaping filenames or filename parts for use in patterns.
+Its intended use is escaping a filename for use in a pattern.

 ```pycon3
 >>> from wcmatch import fnmatch